-17.67.050 Subsequent Permits
+17.67.0650 Subsequent Permits

-Where a structure or use of a lot is not in compliance with the provisions of this Title, no subsequent permit shall be issued by the county for any other structure or use on the same lot until such time as the illegal structure or use is brought into compliance or otherwise abated, except where such a permit would bring the illegal structure or use into compliance.
+- A. Where a structure or use of a lot is not in compliance with the provisions of this Title, no subsequent permit shall be issued by the county for any other structure or use on the same lot until such time as the illegal structure or use is brought into compliance or otherwise abated, except where such a permit would bring the illegal structure or use into compliance. - B. Where a non-permitted sign advertising a use, whether on the site of the use or on a different lot of land, is erected, constructed, or otherwise installed, the county shall not issue any permit for the use which the sign is advertising and shall cease any processing of associated permit applications until such time as the sign is removed.

-17.67.060 Remedies Cumulative
+17.67.0760 Remedies Cumulative